antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 - Know that their Raku data wrangling efforts are relatively easily reproduced in other programming languages or systems

-Alternatively, we can say that the target audiences are:
+Alternatively, we can say that the target users are:

 1. Data scientist impostors

 1. Code baristas

-1. Experienced data scientist who want to speed up their work
+1. Experienced data scientists who want to speed up their work

 1. Data scientists who want to learn Raku